thxbb12/awesome-computing-resources/README.md

 * [raylib for Linux][29] - How to build raylib on Linux
 * [orx][27] - Open source, portable, lightweight, plugin-based, data-driven and extremely easy to use 2D-oriented game engine (C)
 * [csfml][30] - Simple and Fast Multimedia Library to ease the development of games and multimedia applications (C)
+* [thebookofshaders][130] - This is a gentle step-by-step guide through the abstract and complex universe of Fragment Shaders

 ## Courses
 * [Awesome CS Courses][111] - Awesome Computer Science Courses